talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 1. `$metacohort.$hpo.rCNV.$CNV_type.sliding_window.stats.bed.gz`: a bgzipped BED file containing CNV counts and association statistics for each window
 2. `$metacohort.$hpo.rCNV.$CNV_type.sliding_window.manhattan.png`: a Manhattan plot of association statistics for each window
 3. `$metacohort.$hpo.rCNV.$CNV_type.sliding_window.qq.png`: a QQ plot of observed P-values compared to expected P-values under a uniform null
-4. `$metacohort.$hpo.rCNV.$CNV_type.sliding_window.manhattan_qq.png`: a two-panel composite plot combining plots `2` and `3`, above
+4. `$metacohort.$hpo.rCNV.$CNV_type.sliding_window.manhattan_with_qq.png`: a two-panel composite plot combining plots `2` and `3`, above

+Furthermore, for each pair of phenotype group & metacohort, two additional files are generated:
+5. `$metacohort.$hpo.rCNV.sliding_window.miami.png`: a Miami plot of association statistics for each window, with duplications above and deletions below the x-axis
+6. `$metacohort.$hpo.rCNV.sliding_window.miami_with_qq.png`: a multi-panel composite plot of association statistics, combining a Miami plot with QQ plots for deletions and duplications separately

 All `.png` plots are annotated with 54 known genomic disorder loci (adapted from [Owen _et al._, _BMC Genomics_, 2018](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-5292-7)), for reference.

-Furthermore, for each pair of phenotype group & metacohort, two additional files are generated:
-1. `$metacohort.$hpo.rCNV.sliding_window.miami.png`: a Miami plot of association statistics for each window, with duplications above and deletions below the x-axis
-2. `$metacohort.$hpo.rCNV.sliding_window.miami_qq.png`: a multi-panel composite plot of association statistics, combining a Miami plot with QQ plots for deletions and duplications separately

 ### 3. Combine statistics across metacohorts (_where applicable_)